moosetechnology/moosetechnology.github.io/_drafts/2024-04-01-transformation-first.md

 # Using MoTion

 But before celebrating, we should keep in mind that this transformation is a very simple use case.
-Here, it is easy to find the entities to transform using Famix, but in some other cases it might be much more complex to find the methods that are candidate to a transformation, not to mention every node that must transformed.
+Here, it is easy to find the entities to transform using Famix, but in some other cases it might be much more complex to find the methods that are candidate to a transformation, not to mention every node that must be transformed.

 In those cases, a good way to make things easier is to divide the logic of this process, and use seperate means to find the methods that are candidate to a transformation and to find the nodes that must be transformed.

-Making queries on the Famix model remains a very reliable way to find the candidates methods, but then what about the nodes?
+Making queries on the Famix model remains a very reliable way to find the candidates methods, but then what about the nodes inside the AST of these methods?
+Methods can be quite complex (50 lines of code, 100, more...) and the resulting AST is huge.
+Finding the right node(s) in such AST is difficult.
 That's where MoTion comes in.
 In order to find the nodes we are looking for, we can define patterns that describe those nodes, and the path to follow through the FAST to be able to reach those nodes.

 But enough description.
 Time to code! :smile: